jflores3531/jflores3531/README.md

 ## Jorge Flores

-Network engineer working in **network automation and security compliance** — automating the hardening and auditing of Cisco infrastructure against DoD STIG standards.
+Network Administrator working in **network automation and security compliance** — automating the hardening and auditing of Cisco infrastructure against DoD STIG standards.

 I like the problems where a mistake takes the device offline, because those are the ones that force you to build the safety in.